gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+### The distribution type can be selected by the Wrapper task

+For the [Wrapper](userguide/gradle_wrapper.html#sec:wrapper_generation) task, it is now possible to select a distribution type other than the default of `bin` by using `--distribution-type`.

+    gradle wrapper --distribution-type all

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.